nodelfilms/mickey/_posts/2017-02-22-the-talent.markdown

 So far our largest project is now at the final stages.

-<blockquote class="largeQuote">“All our dreams can come true, if we have the courage to pursue them.” - Walt Disney</blockquote>
+<blockquote class="largeQuote">"All our dreams can come true, if we have the courage to pursue them." - Walt Disney</blockquote>